applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 >>> sequences[-1]
 ```

-Based on our simulation, we can clearly see that these sequences have a true phylogeny: each sequence is derived from exactly one other sequence, and the evolution of all of the sequences traces back to starting sequence that we provided.
+In our simulation, each sequence is directly derived from exactly one sequence from the previous generation, and the evolution of all of the sequences traces back to starting sequence that we provided.
+This means that our final sequences are all homologous.
+And because we have modeled this process, we know where each sequence fits in relation to all of the other sequences in the phylogeny.
 Our goal with the algorithms we'll study for the rest of this chapter is to reconstruct that phylogeny given only the last generation of sequences.
 We'll use the fact that we know the true phylogeny to help us evaluate the relative performance of the different methods.

 <figure>
     <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/sequence-evo-tree.png">
-    <figcaption>Figure 6: Schematic of a simulated evolutionary process.
+    <figcaption>Figure 7: Schematic of a simulated evolutionary process.
 Bases in red indicate mutation since the last common ancestor.
 The bottom panel illustrates the real-world equivalent of our final product, where we wouldn't know the true phylogeny (indicated by the dashed branches), the sequence of the last common ancestor, or what positions have changed since the last common ancestor.</figcaption>
 </figure>